Supercharged Toyota 86

 This means you will have a slower spin on your supercharger but with better airflow which makes it possible for more air to enter the engine while reducing the intake temperature.

-How much power can you expect?
+How much horsepower can you expect?
 If you use 91 octane with HKS intake, exhaust, and headers, you can get up to 251 hp and 212 ft. lb of torque.
 Beyond that, you can achieve 268 hp and 212 ft. lb of torque on 93 octane.

-But if you want to go on the race track and push your Toyota 86 to the limit, you can use E85 fuel and 900cc injectors to achieve 319 hp and 234 ft. lb of torque.
+But if you want to go on the race track and push your 86 to the limit, you can use E85 fuel and 900cc injectors to achieve 319 hp and 234 ft. lb of torque.

 Sprintex